 Following a decade-long conflict, the Papua New Guinea (PNG) national government and the representatives of Bougainville signed a peace agreement in 2001.
 Since 2015, UNDP, UN Women, UNFPA, IOM and OHCHR helped to strengthen the relationship between the PNG national government and the Autonomous Bougainville government and created an enabling environment for a referendum on the future political status of Bougainville.
 The historic referendum held credibly and peacefully in 2019 had an 85% turnout with 97.7% of votes in favor of independence.
 Mass awareness campaigns, road shows, dialogues, art exhibitions and adverts, on the referendum and the peace agreement took place across all communities of Bougainville.
-Women and men demonstrated the confidence to make informed choices in the referendum process through access to objective and accurate information and fora for dialogue and debate on crucial peacebuilding issues, both within communities and with their political leaders.
+Women and men with their political leaders.